Shashank1775/AstersTech-Week3-Demo2/README.md

 ```
 ---
 ## Step 2: Create a GROQ API Route
-Create a folder in your "app" folder called "api"
+Create a folder in your "app" folder called "api".
-Next create a folder in the api folder called "groq"
+Next create a folder in the api folder called "groq".
-\Then create a new file called "route.js" in your groq folder (app/api/groq/route.js):
+Then create a new file called "route.js" in your groq folder (app/api/groq/route.js):

 ```js
 import { Groq } from 'groq-sdk';